-Love of books and reading are mainly learned habits and the decline in choices simply emanates the message bookshops and books aren’t so important – unless for entertainment and wasting time.
+Love of books and reading are mainly learned habits and the decline in choices simply emanates the message bookshops and books are not so important – unless for entertainment and wasting time.

-This could be one reason, from many crucial ones, why it’s difficult to find children and adults in Qatar who appreciate books and love reading.
+This could be one reason, from many crucial ones, why it is difficult to find children and adults in Qatar who appreciate books and love reading.

 Is it a wonder?

-Seeing the billboards on my way home – and recalling the nonsense that’s available to watch and read – I became incensed.
+Seeing the billboards on my way home – and recalling the nonsense that is available to watch and read – I became incensed.

 The bombardment of advertisements about fashion, food, inconsequential personalities, how to “fake” your way into life to fit in, and the likes, have taken over allowing consumerism, materialism and superficiality to devour their way into our lives devoid of any substance, and intellectual and mental stimulation.

 Books are hardly, if ever, advertised.